roberthluo/rust-kernel/README.md

 ## What does it do?
-It only prints ok from bootloader, in process of addition functionality to echo back input to OS.
+It prints to screen using the CGA text buffer.